 "Update my profile.
 I'm a senior full-stack developer with 5 years of experience in TypeScript, React, and Node.js.
 I'm based in Berlin and looking for fully remote roles."

 Your agent updates your profile including work experience, education, and projects.
-This matters because the platform uses your profile to surface relevant matches, and it's what companies see when you apply.
-A thin profile means worse recommendations and lower response rates.
+This matters because the platform uses your profile to surface relevant matches, and it's what you'll be representing on every external application you send.
+A thin profile means worse recommendations and a weaker pitch on every form you fill out.

 A solid profile has a clear summary mentioning your stack and years of experience, at least 2-3 work history entries with descriptions of what you actually built, and a couple of projects with links.
 Your agent can help you build all of this out conversationally, which is way faster than filling out form fields by hand.